Makkal Needhi Maiam

-Makkal Needhi Maiam has also launched a mobile whistleblower application named ‘Maiam Whistle’, open to the public.
+MNM has also launched a mobile whistleblower application named 'Maiam Whistle', open to the public.

 This party is estimated to have around 5,500 office bearers at present.

 Vice-President

-Dr. Kamal Haasan, the President of the Makkal Needhi Maiam party, appointed Mr. A.G.
+Kamal Haasan, the President of the Makkal Needhi Maiam party, appointed Mr. A.G.
 Mourya IPS (Retd) and Mr. Thangavelu as Vice-President of Makkal Needhi Maiam party in 2021.

 State Secretaries list

-Dr. Kamal Haasan announced new executives of Makkal Needhi Maiam party on 26 June 2021.
+Kamal Haasan announced new executives of Makkal Needhi Maiam party on 26 June 2021.